ksiuwr/zosia-site-v2016/README.md

 #### How can I run it?

-To keep things simple we've written `dev.sh` script that will run everything for you.
+To keep things simple we've written `dev.py` script that will run everything for you.
- You simply have to type `./dev.sh one_click`.
+ You simply have to type `python3 dev.py run`.
 No root permissions are needed.
-All commands used with the script are listed under `./dev.sh help`.
+All commands used with the script are listed under `python3 dev.py --help` and help for command CMD under `python3 dev.py CMD --help` (e.g. `python3 dev.py run --help`)

 #### I have run it - what is happening?